High-wave Candlestick Strategy: A Comprehensive Tutorial

 2. Context

-The context in which a candlestick pattern emerges is equally important, if not more, as the shape of the candle itself.
+The context in which a candlestick pattern emerges is equally important, if not more important, than the shape of the candle itself.

 Following a prolonged or sharp uptrend, a high-wave candle can serve as a reversal signal, presenting an opportunity for traders to initiate short positions in the market.